mozilla-releng/balrog/docs/source/infrastructure.rst

 -------------------
 Change Notification
 -------------------
-Changes made to Rules, Scheduled Rule Changes, Permissions, or the read-only flag of a Release will send e-mail notification to the `balrog-db-changes mailing list <https://groups.google.com/a/mozilla.com/forum/#!forum/balrog-db-changes>`_.
+Changes made to Rules, Scheduled Rule Changes, Permissions, or the read-only flag of a Release will send an e-mail notification to the `balrog-db-changes mailing list <https://groups.google.com/a/mozilla.com/forum/#!forum/balrog-db-changes>`_.
 This serves us an alert system - if we see changes made that we weren't expecting, we can go investigate them.